nhsland/futurenhs-platform/test/README.md

 To get started, you should have [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm) installed.
 If you don't have it already, install Yarn `npm install -g yarn`.

-Run `yarn` in the `/test/` dir to install dependencies.
+Run `yarn` in the `/test/` directory to install dependencies.
 Add your BrowserStack username and access key to the .env file.

 Access key can be found by going to the [BrowserStack Automate Dashboard](https://automate.browserstack.com/dashboard/v2/) and clicking on the ACCESS KEY dropdown.

-Install the BrowserStack Local executable `brew cask install browserstacklocal`
+Install the BrowserStack Local executable `brew cask install browserstacklocal`.

-## Local Server Testing

-These example tests are currently set up to run off a local server.
+## Running Tests

+### Local Browser

+Before executing the Cypress or Internet Explorer tests you will need to have the local frontend server running (the API server is only necessary for the hello_world_rust.js Cypress test at this point).

 [Local API server instructions](../hello-world/README.md)

 [Local frontend instructions](../frontend)

-Before executing the Cypress or Browserstack tests you will need to have the local frontend server running (the API server is only necessary for the hello_world_rust.js Cypress test at this point).

-## Cypress
+Currently, only Cypress tests will run in a local browser.

-To run Cypress locally, execute `yarn cypress` in the /test/ directory.
+To run tests, execute the desired command from the `/test/` directory:

+- a local server: `yarn cypress:local`.
+- a dev cluster: `yarn cypress:dev <dev cluster name>` i.e. `yarn cypress:dev foo`.
+- prod: `yarn cypress:prod`.

 This will open the test runner.
 You can then select a test you want to run and which browser (Chrome/Firefox/Chromium Edge) you would like to run it in.

-**Please note** that the tests are currently not setup to run locally - the test url is set to bs-local.com, rather than localhost.
-You will need to modify the url to point at localhost if you want to test locally.
-This will be resolved in a later PR.

-## BrowserStack
+### BrowserStack

 Before running local tests on BrowserStack make sure the BrowserStack Local executable is [installed](#setup).
-Use `yarn local` to launch the executable.
+Execute `yarn local` (from the /test/ directory) to launch the executable before running any of the following tests.

+#### Cypress

-### Cypress
+##### Cypress Configuration

-To run Cypress on BrowserStack, duplicate and edit the browserstack.json example, adding your BrowserStack username and access key.
+Before running Cypress on BrowserStack, duplicate and edit the browserstack.json example, adding your BrowserStack username and access key.
+Check the [Setup](#setup) section for instructions on getting your access key.

-From the `/test/` directory, execute `yarn cypress-bs`.

-### Mocha

-Mocha tests run using the Selenium webdriver.

-To run the Mocha test on BrowserStack, execute `yarn mocha-bs`.

-#### Selenium

-The 'Selenium' test is essentially the same as the Mocha test, just without the Mocha syntax and formatting.
+You can also modify which browsers you would like to run the tests in by modifying the `"browsers"` object in the browserstack.json file.
+See the BrowserStack [browsers and OS](https://www.browserstack.com/docs/automate/cypress/browsers-and-os) documentation for more information.

+##### Run tests

-To run the Selenium test on BrowserStack, from the /test/ directory, execute `node /browserstack/browserstack_local_test.js`.
+To run tests, execute the desired command from the `/test/` directory:

+- a local server: `yarn cypress-bs:local`.
+- a dev cluster: `yarn cypress-bs:dev <dev cluster name>` i.e. `yarn cypress:dev foo`.
+- prod: `yarn cypress-bs:prod`.

+#### Internet Explorer

+Internet Explorer tests currently only run off a local server in BrowserStack.

+Execute `yarn internet-explorer-bs` from the `/test/` directory.